Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues effectively misdirect.
-Clue 1 points towards the concept of a database and data organization, which is far from the answer choices.
-Clue 2 points towards a committee which is similar to the answer choice 'company'
+Both fake clues clearly misdirect to the wrong answer choices.
+The first points to the

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices